brenonkalu/2017-lyrics/README.md

-# 2017-lyrics
+# 2018-photos
-website for best 2017 lyrics
+website for some of my favorite photos